blgo/travel-blog/site/content/blog/what-to-see-in-north-wales-and-liverpool.md

 ---
-title: What to see in North Wales and Liverpool?
+title: What to see in North Wales and Liverpool?  [video]
 description: Relaxed vlogging from visiting the best places in North Wales!
 Lush waterfall, amazing beach and colourful welsh towns!
 As a bonus a little bit of Royal Albert dock in Liverpool :)